andrewhead/hri-project/notes/eval/eval1.md

 The initial defaults  were set to Natural → Wood → Soft Wood → General Soft Woods in the ULS front-end.
 <!--We kept the default speed.-->
 The default engraving settings were (Power: 20.4%, Speed: 24%, PPI: 500)

+#### Notes from the cutting process

+* Several of the engravings were not completed, as they caught on fire for more than one second.
+Others, I didn't even run because they would have caught fire based on the trend of increasing flames as I altered the parameters.
+* Three of the cuts fell through because the laser cut through the entire material.
+These row 4, column 1 for groups 3, 4, and 5.
+While I attempted to align the "o" back into the whole that it fell through, I'm not positive the orientation is correct.
+For group 5, it looks like the inner ring is facing backward instead of forward as its coloring does not blend with the outer ring.
+* Probably for our optimization process, we should set several conditions: examples include try to get a low-res (dashed) engraving, an engraving that with thick lines that did not fall through, an engraving with a smooth but very light line, a fine but dark line that's not charred
+* You can load and save laser cutter parameters.
+Maybe there's a way to automate this so that I can run a lot of examples at once.
+* For the final experiment, we may want to distance these Os even more.
+Flames from some cuts appear to char the board near neighboring cuts!

 ### Apparatus 1: Fitting surfaces to random sampling